3fs/eslint-config/README.md

 ## Usage

-Shareable configs are designed to work with the `extends` feature of `.eslintrc` files.
+Shareable configs are designed to simplify configuration in eslint config files.
 You can learn more about
-[Shareable Configs][shareable-configs-url] on the official ESLint website.
+[Shareable Configs](https://eslint.org/docs/latest/extend/shareable-configs) on the official ESLint website.

 To use this shareable config, first run this: